masseygeoinformaticscollaboratory/quaketext/README.md

 All folders contain a virtual environment venv to store all import packages specific to each task.
 Some of these are large and have not been uploaded to GitHub

+Several of the Hugging face models have very large files to load, all may not be loaded fully

 ## ./CSVtoJSONcode

 These file involves the code for transformation from raw annotation data to the finaltags.json format that is used for processing.